h5md/h5md/draft.rst

 The "position", "velocity" and "force" datasets possess an optional attribute that is the unit of their respective data ("nm" for the position, for instance).

-The "position" dataset possesses two optional attributes that are the minimum and maximum values of the simulation box.
-The attributes are named "minimum" and "maximum" and are of dimension \[D\].
-If they are absent, the analysis program may still use the bounding box of the position dataset as a fallback.

 The content of the trajectory group is the following::

     trajectory
      \-- group1
           \-- position
           |    \-- sample
-          |    |    +-- [minimum]
-          |    |    +-- [maximum]
           |    \-- step
           |    \-- time
           \-- velocity